 A stroll along the Esplanade that runs along the Cairns waterfront through tropical parklands is a popular option with both local and visiting dog-owners alike.
 There’s a combination of boardwalks and cycle paths, with on-leash dogs permitted to join you.

 There’s meant to be an off-leash area at the northern end of the Esplanade, in between Smith and Lily Streets, adjacent to the mangroves.
-However, despite being listed on the council website there were no signs at the grassed expanse, so I’m not sure if it’s current.
+However, despite being listed on the council website, I couldn’t spot any signs at the grassed expanse when I visited in late 2021, so I’m not sure if it’s current.

 2. Hit up the Beaches of Cairns

 While the city centre of Cairns is located next to mudflats and mangroves, if you head to the northern suburbs of Cairns you’ll encounter a string of sandy beaches.